HC097/ProjectBoyerBach/README.md

 - Share any derivatives under the same license

 This project is for educational purposes and does not reproduce any copyrighted content from Boyer & Merzbach’s textbook.

-## Note

-> This project is not merely a commentary — it is a reclaiming of the intellectual arc of mathematics
-> from its tribal sparks to its formalist fire.
-Enter with intention.
-Archive with care.